MinseokKim0813/TaskTracker/README.md

 This app integrates with the Zen Quotes API to fetch a daily motivational quote, displayed prominently to inspire users as they manage their assignments.

+### API Integration

+This app integrates with the Zen Quotes API to fetch a daily motivational quote, displayed to inspire users as they manage their assignments.

-## API Setup
+## API Setup and CORS Handling

+The Zen Quotes API (`https://zenquotes.io/api/random`) is accessed through a CORS proxy provided by [AllOrigins](https://allorigins.win).
+Direct requests to Zen Quotes from the app would be blocked by CORS policy, which prevents the app from fetching data from a different origin.

-The Zen Quotes API is accessed via allorigins.win, which fetches a quote from https://zenquotes.io/api/random and returns it in a CORS-friendly format.
-This is handled directly in the fetchQuote function within the code.
+To handle this, the `fetchQuote` function routes the request through AllOrigins (`https://api.allorigins.win/get`), which fetches the quote and returns it in a CORS-friendly format.
+This way, the app can retrieve and display the motivational quote seamlessly.

 ## AI Assistance